sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.4.md

 Given a continuous map `Φ` from a topological or differentiable manifold `N` and a subset `S` of the codomain of `Φ`, we define the pullback (preimage) of `S` as the subset of `N` of points `p` with `Φ(p)` in `S`. [[https://trac.sagemath.org/ticket/31688|#31688]]

-Generically, such pullbacks are represented by instances of the new class `ManifoldSubsetPullback`.
+Generically, such pullbacks are represented by instances of the new class [[https://doc.sagemath.org/html/en/reference/manifolds/sage/manifolds/subsets/pullback.html#sage.manifolds.subsets.pullback.ManifoldSubsetPullback|ManifoldSubsetPullback]].
 But because `Φ` is continuous, topological closures and interiors pull back accordingly.
 Hence, in some cases we are able to give the pullback additional structure, such as creating a submanifold rather than merely a manifold subset.

 In addition to the case when `Φ` is a continuous map between manifolds, there are two situations that connect Sage manifolds to sets defined by other components of Sage: